The 4th Annual Medical and Bioscience Education Day / SIMEC V

-Join William Dixon, MD, MsED for an hour long lecture and experiential activity in building a simulation based mastery learning educational session.
+This session will combine lecture and experiential activity focused on building a simulation based mastery learning educational session.
 Simulation based mastery learning has an extensive body of evidence demonstrating high tier educational outcomes by focusing on expert demonstration, deliberate practice, and high expectations for expertise for a range of procedures and patient focused activities.

 Lunch Break & Wellness Sessions

 Wellness Sessions: 12:45pm - 1:15pm

 Restorative Yoga with YogaX

 Dr. Heather Freeman, YogaX Program Manager, Psychiatry and Behavioral Sciences

 This 30 minute live-streamed class explores gentle movement, breath, and mindfulness to to support relaxation, healthful rest, and enhanced resilience.
 Props needed are a mat, two yoga bricks or stacked books, bolster/pillows, and a blanket/bath towel.